MobiBotInnovate/.github/profile/README.md

 ## Raspberry Pi setup
 ### Format SD card
 Download the [raspberry pi imager](https://www.raspberrypi.com/software/) for your system.
 Launch the program and follow the instructions.
 Choose "other os" then Ubuntu server 22.04 LTS.
 Modify any settings youd like, I suggest setting up the internet and enabling ssh.
+### Find the IP-address of the raspberry pi using [nmap](https://nmap.org/)
+1. First install nmap on your system that you want to use to connect to the raspberry pi.
+2. If you are running linux, run ```ip addr``` to find your machines IP address and the network range.
 ## Network Configuration
 ## Differential drive controller
 ## SLAM